vettorigaia/PPG/README.md

 Below are the key functions and their purposes:
 ### Key Functions Used
-"VideoReader": Loads the video file and extracts individual frames into a structured array for analysis.
+`VideoReader`: Loads the video file and extracts individual frames into a structured array for analysis.

 'read': Retrieves each frame from the video and stores it in the mov structure.